-Some top dating sites are more reputable than others, though, and one thing you want to look out for when sifting through your options is a fake dating site.
-This is an online dating forum that may look legitimate but is actually nothing more than a scam.
-The website will draw you in, take your money, and leave you high, dry, and most definitely single.
+Some top dating sites are more reputable than others, though, and one thing you want to look out for is a fake dating site.
+Typically, this means a fabricated site with fictitious profiles created solely for the purpose of stealing your money.
+The website will draw you in, accept your payments, and leave you high, dry, and most definitely single.

 There are plenty of trusted dating websites like Zoosk and Match, but there are just as many bogus ones.
 So how can you tell when a dating site is for real and when it's just a group of con artists trying to clear out your bank account?
 Here are some ways to ensure you don’t fall for a fake dating site:

-One of the biggest audacities that counterfeit sites present is the blatant manipulation they use to deceive people.
-If you look at many of the fraudulent websites' terms and conditions, you'll see that they state clearly that they make up profiles and even contact you from fictitious profiles from time to time.
+If you look at fraudulent websites' terms and conditions, you'll see that they state clearly that they make up profiles and even contact you from fictitious profiles from time to time.
 Any site that is creating profiles is a clear and obvious perpetrator of this deception.
 Legitimate dating sites have hundreds of thousands to millions of real people signing up and using their sites every day.
 They have no need to create profiles.
 So, beware this glaring red flag.
-No doubt, reading through terms and conditions is tedious, but a quick scan just might save you loads.
+Reading through terms and conditions can be tedious, but even a quick scan could save you time and money.

 You sign up for the dating site, create your profile, and within minutes, you've got a message sitting in your inbox.
 Nice!
 You must be a pretty desirable catch to get a message that fast, right?
 Maybe, but more likely, you’ve fallen into a bogus dating site (this is true for gay dating sites as well).
-The lovely lady or muscle-bulging man who IMed you or emailed you is probably a fictitious profile that is actually being run by the site owner or staff members.
+The lovely lady or muscle-bulging man who IMed you is probably a fictitious profile that is actually being run by the site owner or staff members.

-Notice who is contacting you and if the communication makes sense.
+Pay attention to who is contacting you and if the communication makes sense.
 Are you getting lots of emails within a few minutes?
 Are beautiful women getting in touch with you unsolicited?
-Are they talking to you often?
 These aren’t guarantees that the website is a fake, but they are definitely warning signs that something might be amiss.
 Dig deeper into these profiles before you commit.

-Most people wouldn’t jump into bed with someone they met at a bar.
-You want to get to know the person, make sure you have things in common, enjoy each other’s personalities, and most importantly, confirm that they aren’t a psychopath!
-So, why would it be different with online dating?
-You’ll want to get to know the person on the other side of the internet cables before getting intimate with them.
-That’s just common sense.
+Most people wouldn’t jump into bed with someone without knowing a little about them.
+You want to get to know the person, make sure you have things in common, and most importantly, confirm that they aren’t a psychopath!
+This is even more true in online dating than in real life, where you at least have the luxury of confirming they are who they say they are.

 When in doubt—you can always run a quick background check online.
 Get to know the person behind the profile before you meet up in real life.